 - These include eight credits from foundational courses and 12 elective credits

 See the DU Undergraduate Bulletin for more information on courses and degree requirements.
+Please note, the MFJS minor information is located at the very bottom of the page.

 About this Course